-Graduate Certificate in Professional Interdisciplinary Sciences
+Professional Interdisciplinary Sciences Graduate Certificate

-The 12-credit hour Professional Interdisciplinary Sciences graduate certificate delivers scientific and technical skills that employer's value in the Greater Kansas City area's animal health and food sectors.
+The 12 credit hour Professional Interdisciplinary Sciences graduate certificate delivers scientific and technical skills that employers value in the Greater Kansas City area's animal health and food sectors.

 - No required prerequisites